wbcmedia/wbcmedia.github.io/draft.md

 **_Chris O'Really_** : Well, Candice, it all seems structurally sound.
 Humidity levels are high, you will need to fit an extractor fan.
 Now I just need to.

-- [x] Same issue with FLICKERING_LIGHTS change LightsPulsing to be 5 seconds ✅ 2026-03-05

 - Norman makes the lights flicker

 **_Chris O'Really_** : Oh..!
 I'm afraid it looks like the wiring is quite old, pre 1974 I should imagine.